sivanitski/alis_vue_project_library/README.md

 ### eslint
 ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code

-### eslint-plugin-graphql
-An ESLint plugin that checks tagged query strings inside JavaScript, or queries inside .graphql files, against a GraphQL schema.

 ### eslint-plugin-vue
 This plugin allows us to check the <template> and <script> of .vue files with ESLint, as well as Vue code in .js files.

-### graphql-tag
-A JavaScript template literal tag that parses GraphQL query strings into the standard GraphQL AST.

 ### vuetify loader
 The vuetify-loader alleviates this pain by automatically importing all the Vuetify components you use, where you use them.
 This will also make code-splitting more effective, as webpack will only load the components required for that chunk to be displayed.